 We appreciate your business and your choice of Welker products.
-The Installation, Operation and Maintenance liability for this product becomes that of the purchaser at the time of receipt.
+The the purchaser at the time of receipt.
 Reading the applicable IO&M Manual prior to installation and operation of this equipment is required so that you have a full understanding of its application and performance prior to commencement of use.
-If you have any questions, please call 1-800-776-7267 or 1-281-491-2331 in the USA.